Oakhampton1111/AULquoteapp/docs/ARCHITECTURE.md

 *   **LLM Model:** Provides an interface to the FLAN-T5 model for warehouse quote processing.
     *   Dependencies: transformers, torch
     *   Key files: `services/llm/model.py`
-*   **RAG Service:** Implements Retrieval Augmented Generation for warehouse quotes.
+*   **Context Service:** Supplies relevant snippets to the model.
-    *   Dependencies: faiss, sentence_transformers, numpy
+    *   Dependencies: none (built-in keyword search)
     *   Key files: `services/llm/rag.py`
 *   **Rate Integration Service:** Integrates LLMs with rate management.
-    *   Dependencies: RateService, WarehouseLLM, RAGService, CRUDRateCard
+    *   Dependencies: RateService, WarehouseLLM, Context Service, CRUDRateCard
     *   Key files: `services/llm/rate_integration.py`

 ### Workflow

 1. The Chat Service receives a user request.
 2. The Chat Service uses the LLM Model to understand the request and extract relevant information.
-3. The Chat Service uses the RAG Service to retrieve relevant context from the knowledge base.
+3. The Chat Service uses the Context Service to inject relevant knowledge snippets into the model prompt.
 4. The Rate Integration Service uses the extracted information and context to calculate rates.
 5. The Rate Integration Service uses the LLM Model to optimize the rates.
 6. The Chat Service returns the quote to the user.